abu00123/Mindwell-Mental_health/README.md

 ### Problem Background

-Mental health is becoming a global concern.
-Approximately 1 in 4 people worldwide will develop a mental illness during their lifetime, and over 350 million are affected by depression.
-It is estimated that nearly 75% of individuals suffering from mental illnesses do not avail themselves of treatment due to financial or social restrictions.
-While the incidence of mental illnesses is high, access to effective and timely mental health care remains limited.
-Traditional mental health support systems are hindered by stigma, unaffordability, and unavailability.
+Mental health has emerged as a critical global issue, with nearly one in four people expected to experience a mental illness at some point in their lives.
+Depression alone affects over 350 million individuals worldwide.
+Despite the widespread nature of these conditions, nearly 75% of those affected do not receive the treatment they need—often due to financial barriers, social stigma, or a lack of available services.
+Traditional mental health support systems are frequently inaccessible, unaffordable, or overlooked.

-To address these challenges, there is a growing need for accessible, interactive, and easy-to-use platforms that provide personalized mental health care and information to help individuals manage their emotional well-being.
+To bridge this gap, there is an urgent need for accessible, user-friendly, and engaging platforms that offer personalized mental health support and reliable information—empowering individuals to take control of their emotional well-being.

 ---